CENTURY Workshop at E-ACT Primary Summit showcases pilot impact

 Throughout the session, all speakers emphasised how CENTURY has streamlined their workflow, improved student engagement, and fostered greater independence in learning.
 By leveraging CENTURY’s data-driven insights, teachers can ensure their lessons are more efficient, impactful, and tailored to student needs, ultimately enhancing both teaching and learning experiences.

-To learn more about how Lewis used the TeacherGENie feature in his practice, click here.
+To learn more about how Lewis used the TeacherGENie (Worksheet GENai) feature in his practice, click here.
 To hear more about how CENTURY’s AI-powered teaching and learning platform can benefit your primary school, book a demo.

 CENTURY in the news